Jerry-Gump/bpmn-font/README.md

 # bpmn-font

+Add transaction-subprocess-collapsed event-subprocess-collapsed adhoc-subprocess-collapsed by gongzengli at 2020-9-17

 A BPMN 2.0 icon font.
 Use it to model BPMN diagrams in your Word, VIM or other text editor.

 ![Font Preview](./resources/symbols.png)